captainzhangpurdue/personalpage/content/_index.md

       title: Personal
       subtitle: ''
       text: |2-
         I like playing soccer.
 I play twice a week.
 I used to coach kids soccer for many years.
 I also like scuba diving and all sorts of water sports.
-More can be found [here]{personal/index.html}
+More can be found [A post]({{< relref "/personal/index.html" >}})

     design:
       columns: '1'
   - block: collection